 35.2.1.2.3 Non-AP STA behavior

-If a non-AP STA with dot11EHTTXOPSharingTFOptionImplemented equal to true received the EHT Capabilities element with the subfield in the EHT Capabilities element equal to 1 from its associated AP, the non-AP STA may deliver a MMR Control subfield to its associated AP to assist the AP in allocating resources for TXOP sharing operation.
+A non-AP STA with dot11EHTTXOPSharingTFOptionImplemented equal to true that has received the EHT Capabilities element with the Medium Resource Request Support subfield in the Multi-Link element equal to 1 from its associated AP may transmit to its associated AP an MPDU with MMR Control subfield to assist the AP in allocating resources for TXOP sharing between the non-AP STA and another STA.
+If the MPDU is a QOS Null frame then it may be transmitted in response to a BSRP Trigger frame.

-NOTE 3 — When a non-AP STA reports a P2P BSR Control subfield to its associated AP, if the value of TID subfiled in the P2P BSR Control subfield matches the TID of an established SCS stream, the report of P2P BSR Control subfield doesn’t change the parameters of the SCS stream.
+NOTE 3 — When a non-AP STA reports a MRR Control subfield to its associated AP, if the value of the TID subfield in the MRR Control subfield matches the TID of an established SCS stream, then the report of MRR Control subfield doesn’t change the parameters of the SCS stream, i.e., the requested medium resource of the MRR Control subfield is expected to be considered by the AP as an additional resource request.

-TGbe editor: please modify section 9.4.2.316 (QoS Characteristics element) as follows:
+TGbe editor: please modify section 9.4.2.316 (QoS Characteristics element) as follows: (#22204)